 Read MoreThe small difference between SAP B1 and R/3

-Again and again I notice in conversations that prospective customers do not make much of a difference between the various SAP ? applications.
-For them, SAP is the software that the supplier or the customer has, which is why it always reacts so inflexibly when you need a quick change in the process.
+Time and again in discussions, I realise that prospective customers don't make a big difference between the various SAP applications.
+For them, SAP is the software that the supplier or customer has, which is why it always reacts so inflexibly when a quick change in the process is required.

-The surprise is therefore all the greater when it is explained that one and the other, i.e. SAP Enterprise (formerly R/3) and SAP Business One have less in common than the common logo would suggest.
+The surprise is therefore all the greater when it is explained that one and the other, i.e. SAP Enterprise (formerly R/3) and SAP Business One, have less in common than the shared logo might suggest.

 Read More